furkanyenii/SwagLabs-TestAutomation/README.md

 * First of all, we have 3 different scenarios.
 But these scenarios may increase over time and new test cases may be added.

-##### Scenario 1: Successfully logging into the system with the username and password that SwagLabs has defined for us for testing purposes.
+* ##### Scenario 1: Successfully logging into the system with the username and password that SwagLabs has defined for us for testing purposes.
-##### Scenario 2: Login to the system with the correct user name and wrong password and check the error that the system gives.
+* ##### Scenario 2: Login to the system with the correct user name and wrong password and check the error that the system gives.
-##### Scenario 3: Selecting a product from the Products page and adding the product to the shopping cart and completing the shopping process.
+* ##### Scenario 3: Selecting a product from the Products page and adding the product to the shopping cart and completing the shopping process.

+#### Information : If you will run the project with maven, you can specify the browser name you want with the parameter and run it.
+But before that, you need to make the necessary changes from the BaseTest page.

+##### Example command: ```mvn -Dbrowser="chrome" test ```